sKyi01/user-hotel-rating-microservices-springboot/README.md

 ## Services
 The project consists of the following services:

-UserService: Responsible for user registration, authentication, and user-related operations.
+**UserService**: Responsible for user registration, authentication, and user-related operations.

-RatingService: Handles hotel rating and review submission, as well as retrieving hotel ratings.
+**RatingService**: Handles hotel rating and review submission, as well as retrieving hotel ratings.

-HotelService: Manages hotel information and related operations.
+**HotelService**: Manages hotel information and related operations.

-ServiceRegistry: Utilizes Eureka Service Registry for service discovery and registration.
+**ServiceRegistry**: Utilizes Eureka Service Registry for service discovery and registration.

-ApiGateway: Uses Zuul API Gateway for routing and managing API requests.
+**ApiGateway**: Uses Zuul API Gateway for routing and managing API requests.

-ConfigServer: Provides centralized configuration management for microservices.
+**ConfigServer**: Provides centralized configuration management for microservices.

 ## License